 7. The Titanic Quarter

-Another great reason to visit Belfast is to explore the Titanic Quarter, where the Titanic Museum plays as its centrepiece.
+Another great reason to visit Belfast is to explore the Titanic Quarter, where the Titanic Museum plays its centrepiece.
 The Titanic Quarter offers much for people to see that is built on a wealth of history.

-You can choose to visit the Titanic Musem, the world’s leading tourist attraction.
+You can choose to visit the Titanic Museum, the world’s leading tourist attraction.
 Here you can experience the incredible history of the famous Titanic ship.
 Or even enjoy a unique overstay experience at the Titanic Hotel.
 The Titanic Quarter is full of unique treasures that you’ll only ever find in Belfast.

 8. It’s Affordable

-Many people put off planning trips to new places as they think its too expensive but Belfast is a really affordable place to visit.
+Many people put off planning trips to new places as they think it’s too expensive but Belfast is a really affordable place to visit.
 From the accommodation to the food to the attractions you can do it all without breaking the banks.
-And you’ll have an amazing time exploring the historical and modern city that is Belfast has become.
+And you’ll have an amazing time exploring the historical and modern city that Belfast has become.

 Things to Know About Belfast Before Visiting – Belfast Travel Blog